 In our Gospel reading today, there was some controversy over some of the teaching of Jesus.
 The Pharisees were trying to trap him saying something that would get him in hot water.
+His plan is working.

 His answer is simple; “Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.”
 In other words pay way you owe to the taxman, and pay what you owe to God.

 The custom of tithing in the kingdom of Israel was well known.
 It is first mentioned in Genesis 14, where Abraham paid one-tenth of the spoils of his conquest to the priest-king of Salem, Melchizedek.
 The word we use for one-tenth is ‘tithe.’

 Tithing was part of the Law of Moses, and not only were the people expected to tithe, but the priests were, too.
 But there are passages in the Old Testament where God is not happy with their tithing, because it was seen simply as a minimum duty, and was not given from the people’s generosity.

 I have heard some priests in the church teach that tithing is a standard of giving for us.
 I bet you have heard it, too, and some like to beat that drum at least once a year around the time we are discussing stewardship and the budget for next year.
 That annual pledge drive was something I always dreaded!

 You, too?
 Why don’t we do it?
 I think it places too much emphasis on the giving of the minimum amount of money we need to keep the doors open.
 Plus, people are leery of making a pledge that they are worried that cannot fulfill.

 Many years ago, I pledged to a church when my income was unpredictable because I was a carpenter.
 I fell behind on my payments, and I received a letter that felt a lot like a demand to catch up!
 I fixed that problem.
 I stopped going to that church!